WHAT'S IN YOUR HAZCOM PLAN?

 • Nonroutine tasks.
 From time to time, employees might need to perform nonroutine tasks that could result in temporary exposure to hazardous chemicals.
 Your plan should include a statement that, in these cases, you will provide workers with information on the hazard, appropriate safety measures or equipment, and methods of reducing the danger.

-For a complimentary review of your HazCom plan, feel free to get in touch with the workplace safety professionals at our agency.
+For a complimentary review of your HazCom plan, feel free to talk to an agent with the workplace safety professionals at our agency.
 We’re always here to serve you.

 Need insurance for You, Your Family or Your Business?